Starting Guide for Singapore SMEs

-It’s astounding to consider that local SMEs contribute nearly 48% of Singapore’s GDP while employing 3 out of every 10 individuals in the country.
+It’s astounding to consider that Singapore SMEs contribute nearly 48% of Singapore’s GDP while employing 3 out of every 10 individuals in the country.
 Their impact extends beyond economic growth, driving innovation, job creation, and providing high-quality goods and services at low prices in Singapore.
 Let’s explore the crucial roles played by Singaporean SMEs in five key areas:

 Before you embark on a business venture, selecting the appropriate business structure is a crucial step, as it aligns with specific objectives and varying needs.
 Drawing from our observations, we have identified three commonly adopted business structures by Singaporean SMEs.